Global dynamics of three-dimensional Lotka-Volterra competition models with seasonal succession: II. Uniqueness of positive fixed points: The global dynamics

-\begin{lemma}[\cite{JN-Siam}] Assume $\det A \neq 0$.
+\begin{lemma} Assume $\det A \neq 0$.
 Then one has the following conclusions. \begin{itemize} \item[{\rm(i)}] There is at most one positive equilibrium for $\Phi$. \item[{\rm(ii)}] $\Phi$ has no periodic orbit if there is no positive equilibrium or $\det A<0$ or $\zeta \neq 0$. \item[{\rm(iii)}] Suppose that $\Phi$ has only finitely many equilibria.
 Then every trajectory of $\Phi$ converges to an equilibrium if there is no positive equilibrium, or $\det A<0$, or $\zeta< 0$, or $\zeta> 0$ such that $\partial\Sigma_\Phi$ is not a heteroclinic cycle. \item[{\rm(iv)}] Suppose that $\partial\Sigma_\Phi$ is a heteroclinic cycle and there is a positive equilibrium $x^*$.
-Then every trajectory in $\dot{\Sigma}_\Phi$ except $x^*$ converges to the heteroclinic cycle $\partial\Sigma_\Phi$ if $\zeta>0$. \item[{\rm(v)}] There is a continuum of nontrivial periodic orbits if and only if $\Phi$ has a positive equilibrium with $\zeta=0$ and $\det A>0$. \end{itemize} \end{lemma}
+Then every trajectory in $\dot{\Sigma}_\Phi$ except $x^*$ converges to the heteroclinic cycle $\partial\Sigma_\Phi$ if $\zeta>0$. \item[{\rm(v)}] There is a continuum of nontrivial periodic orbits surrounding a center if and only if $\Phi$ has a positive equilibrium with $\zeta=0$ and $\det A>0$; in particular, no periodic orbit is isolated. \end{itemize} \end{lemma}